-I have created a Country list which has only one column name as Country, Here i have renamed the Title column to Country.
+I have created a Country list which has only one column name as Country, Here I have renamed the Title column to Country.
 And I have added few items to the Country list and the list looks like below:

 You may also read:

-I have created another list name as “State” which has two columns, One is the State column (I have renamed the default Title column) and other one is lookup column name as “CountryName”.
+I have created another list name as “State” which has two columns, One is the State column (I have renamed the default Title column) and another one is lookup column name as “CountryName”.
 This column is populating from the Country list which we have created above.
 And I have added few items to the State list also.
 It appears like below:

-Now open the list where you want to add the cascading dropdown.
+Now open the list where you want to add the cascading drop-down.
 From the Ribbon of the list, click on Nintex forms to customize the list form.
 This will open the Nintex forms designer.
 There first we need to add two lookup fields.
 So expand SharePoint section and then drag and drop List Lookup to the form.

 You can also add two labels for the corresponding dropdowns.
 Here one dropdown for Country and another dropdown for State as shown in the fig below:

-Then double click on the State dropdown to open the Control settings window.
+Then double-click on the State dropdown to open the Control settings window.
 The same way we have to give a name, then the Souce list as State and column name in the List is Title.

 Here we need to do the filtering settings.
-First choose:
+First, choose: